MilanJ22/fair-lending-monitor/README.md

-# Fair Lending Compliance Monitor
+# Fair Lending Compliance Detection

 An AI-powered compliance tool that surfaces racial disparity patterns in mortgage lending data — built for fair lending officers who need exam-ready answers in seconds, not weeks.